 By adding filters to your Zaps it’s possible to send call data to different tabs on the spreadsheet or even to completely separate spreadsheets.
 For example, the hotel in question created a different Google spreadsheet for each guest room in the hotel and a separate zap for each enabling them to attach the call data to the client invoice easily.

-If you’d like to explore what you can do with our Zapier integration and would like some advice, just drop an email to our support team: firstname.lastname@example.org.
+If you’d like to explore what you can do with our Zapier integration and would like some advice, just drop a message to our team.

 Posted on: 25th November 2016